 Even if you don’t want to do anything too fancy, it’s worth choosing a name and making a basic logo to include on any materials you create.
 An easy way to begin branding once you have your name and logo is to make a social media page or two for your booth.
 Instagram works well for posting photos of your fantastic displays but Facebook could be better suited for connecting with the market and other vendors you’re looking to join.
-Visit our guide to social media marketing and start your journey with confidence!

 If you want to take it to the next level, consider building a standalone website for your small business!
 Make it a one-stop shop for customers to find your booth, leave reviews, contact you, place pre-orders, look at what’s going to be on display at your next weekend at the market, and learn more about you and your amazing products.

 Branding and marketing go hand in hand.
 Once you have established your brand, you will be able to begin marketing it.

 There are two general types of marketing: passive and active.

 Passive marketing means your customer is coming to you.
 There is no special event or interaction that brings them to your small business.
 It is otherwise defined as a form of marketing that doesn’t inconvenience your customer.